Bricktech2000/Notes/notes/tone.md

 # Tone

-> the emotional character of a document, "how a document makes you feel" — Gefen
+> the emotional character of a document, "how a document makes you feel" &mdash; Gefen

 even in [[technical-writing]], a good tone is important to communicate effectively